7 Key Steps to Personal Success

 You can learn this.
 The glass half full can be practiced.
 Putting yourself in the driver's seat with a smile and a chirpy attitude is the keystone to success.
 Basic to your thought of success is that the full responsibility is yours - 100%.

 Sweep the ashes of bad experience that are tripping you into repeating the bad experience again and again.
-Picture clearly the life you want for yourself.
+Picture clearly the success you want for yourself.
 This is your dream... your vision for your life right now.
 If you don't have one you will certainly go someplace, but not where you hope!

 Paste on your board all the elements of the life you dream for yourself.
 Look for the pictures that best represent these elements and let these pictures shape your vision.
 Have fun.
 You are creating your life.
 Once it's completed, place this on the wall that you often look at so each time you look at that wall, there goes your Vision inspiring you.

 2. Build a personal success profile